KU School of Medicine–Wichita

 Our administrative offices are open with limited staff.
 Please call before planning a trip to our campus.

-Beginning March 30, the only public entrance will be the clinic entrance off of Minneapolis Street.
+The only public entrance is the clinic entrance off of Minneapolis Street.
 All other exterior entrances will be badge accessible only.
 In addition, all incoming freight deliveries and non-food deliveries will be directed to the receiving dock.

-In following guidance from Sedgwick County, several public events have been canceled on our campus, including the annual Research Forum and the Family Medicine Spring Symposium.
+In following guidance from Sedgwick County, several public events have been canceled on our campus.
 The ADHD Summer Treatment Program is postponed until Summer 2021.
 For information on upcoming events, please contact the department hosting the event.
 Our William J. Reals Galleries of Art are closed to the public until further notice.

 For current IRB guidance for adjusting protocols during the COVID-19 pandemic, go to the COVID-19 Quick IRB Tips page.